franmbv/budget/README.md

 # budget
-This is a project that I created to learn about Javascrip.
+This is a project that I created to learn about Javascript.
 Is an accounting web application to get budgets, with income and expenses

 #### Used stack